 - Online forums such as Lonely Planet, Travellers Point, Gap Year or TravelGirls (Dutch).

-- Facebook groups such as The Solo Female Traveler Network (private), Adventure and Travel Mates (public) and for Dutchies there is Reismaatje gezocht (private).
+- Facebook groups such as The Solo Female Traveler Network (private), Adventure and Travel Mates (public) and specific travel buddy seeking groups in your own language, in case English is your your native language.

 Just be careful online.
 Do not share too many details about yourself online, especially not on public pages.
 This may create the risk of attracting people with bad intentions, like traffickers.
 Be aware of the phenomenon called cat fishing, when someone who pretends to be someone online they are not in real-life.
 Always meet up in a public place first, make sure your family or best friend knows where you are going and who you are going to meet (name, phone number).
 Be cautious with organizations that promise things that sound good to be true or ask money for volunteer work.